a guide ...

 Lasting Power of Attorney – what is it and why is it important?

 The Lasting Power of Attorney, or LPA for short, is one of the most overlooked pieces of estate planning.
-Here, Senior Client Adviser, Linda Kozlowska, takes a look at some of the most commonly asked questions around the LPA and highlights why she thinks it is important for everyone to have one.
+Here, Senior Client Director, Linda Kozlowska, takes a look at some of the most commonly asked questions around the LPA and highlights why she thinks it is important for everyone to have one.

 If you lost mental capacity who would you want to make decisions on your behalf?